ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 ------

 **AWS security group**
-	acts as a virtual firewall for your instance to control inbound and outbound traffic.
+	\- acts as a virtual firewall for your instance to control inbound and outbound traffic.
-	When you launch an instance in a VPC, you can assign up to five security groups to the instance.
+	\- When you launch an instance in a VPC, you can assign up to five security groups to the instance.
-	Security groups act at the instance level, not the subnet level.
+	\- Security groups act at the instance level, not the subnet level.
 Therefore, each instance in a subnet in your VPC can be assigned to a different set of security groups.
-	If you launch an instance and you don't specify a security group, the instance is automatically assigned to the default security group for the VPC.
+	\- If you launch an instance and you don't specify a security group, the instance is automatically assigned to the default security group for the VPC.
-	For each security group, you add *rules* that control the inbound traffic to instances, and a separate set of rules that control the outbound traffic.
+	\- For each security group, you add *rules* that control the inbound traffic to instances, and a separate set of rules that control the outbound traffic.
+	\- Security groups are stateful which means that if an incoming request is granted, then the outgoing traffic will be automatically granted as well, regardless of the outbound rules.
-	Amazon security groups and network ACLs don't filter traffic to or from link-local addresses (`169.254.0.0/16`) or AWS reserved IPv4 addresses (these are the first four IPv4 addresses of the subnet, including the Amazon DNS server address for the VPC).
+	\- Amazon security groups and network ACLs don't filter traffic to or from link-local addresses (`169.254.0.0/16`) or AWS reserved IPv4 addresses (these are the first four IPv4 addresses of the subnet, including the Amazon DNS server address for the VPC).
 Similarly, flow logs do not capture IP traffic to or from these addresses.
-	==The FTP protocol uses TCP via ports 20 and 21.== ==The **/32** in the the CIDR notation denotes one IP address and the **/0** refers to the entire network.==
+	\- ==The FTP protocol uses TCP via ports 20 and 21.==
+	\- ==The **/32** in the the CIDR notation denotes one IP address and the **/0** refers to the entire network.==

 <img src="Definations.assets/2020-01-11_09-55-33-102a3438068e9bb4c45fa670155c2044.png" alt="img" style="zoom:67%;" />